aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-24-transducers.markdown

 ![mealy_and_moore_as_epsilon](/assets/mealy_and_moore_as_epsilon.png)

-The truly interesting aspect of such hybrid machines becomes visible when we also allow for entire strings on transition outputs.
+The truly interesting aspect of such machines becomes visible when we also allow for entire strings on transition outputs.
 Then the model becomes equivalent in power so functional machines, without requiring use of any &epsilon;-transitions!
-There is a procedure for converting any functional (nondeterministic with &epsilon;-transitions but without &epsilon;-cycles) Mealy machine to hybrid Mealy-Moore machine.
+There is a procedure for converting any functional (nondeterministic with &epsilon;-transitions but without &epsilon;-cycles) transducer to subsequential transducer.
 I will explain it below with the examples

 #### Converting functional machines